This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during a mastectomy?

 - One or more drains may be inserted near your incision.
 A drain removes extra fluid and helps your incision heal.
-Your healthcare provider will close your incision with stitches and cover it with a bandage.
-He may also wrap a tight-fitting bandage around both of your breasts.
+Your surgeon will close your incision with stitches and cover it with a bandage.
+He or she may also wrap a tight-fitting bandage around both of your breasts.
 This may decrease swelling, bleeding, and pain.

 What are the risks of a mastectomy?